racostyle/ObjectPoolingWithSpans/README.md

 #### ObjectPool

 The class was initially made as generic but for simplification, I have included POController for easier access.
 The object pool remained generic and as such for people with needs and know-how, this is a bonus while the project still remains beginner-friendly for newcomers.
 Core pooling logic.
 The main job is just, and only just, responsibility for object pooling.
-Look at it, marvel at technology BUT leave it alone.
-Otherwise, if your game hangs itself and the compiler yells at you, well then it is on you :)
+Dont change this, otherwise, if your game hangs itself and the compiler yells at you, well, then it is on you :)

 #### POController
 `Pooled Object Controller`